OpenWaterAnalytics/EPyT/README.md

 | getNodeReservoirCount             |Retrieves the number of Reservoirs
 | getNodeReservoirIndex             |Retrieves the indices of reservoirs
 | getNodeReservoirNameID            |Retrieves the reservoir ID label
+| getNodeReservoirHeadPatternIndex  |Retrieves the indices of all reservoir head patterns
 | getNodeResultIndex                |Retrieves the order in which a node's results were saved to an output file
 | getNodeSourcePatternIndex         |Retrieves the value of all node source pattern index
 | getNodeSourceQuality              |Retrieves the value of all node source quality